ClassicPress/ClassicPress-Migration-Plugin/README.md

 # Switch to ClassicPress from WordPress

+ClassicPress Migration Plugin

-Switch to ClassicPress from WordPress, and say Goodbye to Gutenberg.
+Switch to ClassicPress from WordPress and say Goodbye to Gutenberg.

 https://www.ClassicPress.net/ is a new LTS fork actor of fomous CMS.